Stochastic coalescence in logarithmic time: Expected running time of the size-biased process

 with equality iff all clusters have the same size.
 Indeed, the susceptibility $\chi_t$ measures the variance of the cluster-size distribution.
-When $\chi_t$ is smaller (closer to $\kappa_t^{-1}$), the distribution is more uniform.
+When $\chi_t$ is smaller (closer to~$\kappa_t^{-1}$), the distribution is more uniform.
 We further claim that

 To see this, note that if a cluster of size $a$ merges with a cluster of size $b$ the susceptibility increases by exactly $ (a+b)^2 - (a^2 + b^2) = 2ab \leq a^2 + b^2 $.
-Since each round only involves merges between disjoint pairs of clusters, this immediately implies that the total additive increase in susceptibility is bounded by the current sum of squares of the cluster sizes, i.e., the current susceptibility $\chi_t$.
+Since each round only involves merges between disjoint pairs of clusters, this immediately implies that the total additive increase in susceptibility is bounded by the current sum of squares of the cluster sizes, that is, the current susceptibility $\chi_t$.

-Before commencing with the proof of Proposition~\ref{prop:E-upper}, we present a trivial linear bound for the expected running time of the coalescence process, which will later serve as the final step in our proof.
-Here and in what follows, $\P_w$ and $\E_w$ denote probability and expectation given the initial cluster distribution $w$.
-While the estimate featured here appears to be quite crude when $w$ is uniform, recall that in general $\tauc$ can in fact be linear in the initial number of clusters w.h.p., e.g.\ when $w$ is comprised of one cluster of mass $1-1/\sqrt{n}$ and $\sqrt{n}$ other clusters of mass $1/n$ each. \begin{lemma} Starting from $\kappa$ clusters with an arbitrary cluster distribution $w=(w_1,\ldots,w_\kappa)$ we have $\E_w[\tauc] \leq 8\kappa$.
-Furthermore, $\P_w(\tauc > 16 \kappa) \leq e^{-\kappa/4}$. \end{lemma}